esp8266/Arduino/doc/ota_updates/readme.rst

 In any case, the first firmware upload has to be done over a serial port.
 If the OTA routines are correctly implemented in the sketch, then all subsequent uploads may be done over the air.

-By default, there is no imposed security for teh OTA process.
+By default, there is no imposed security for the OTA process.
 It is up to the developer to ensure that updates are allowed only from legitimate / trusted sources.
 Once the update is complete, the module restarts, and the new code is executed.
 The developer should ensure that the application running on the module is shut down and restarted in a safe manner.
 Chapters below provide additional information regarding security and safety of OTA updates.

 Security Disclaimer
 ~~~~~~~~~~~~~~~~~~~